-Name of school/setting Cavendish High Academy

-It is agreed that [name of child] will receive

-[quantity and name of medicine] every day

-at[time medicine to be administered e.g. lunchtime or afternoon break].

-[name of child]

-will be given/supervised whilst he/she take es their medication by

-[name/s of member of staff].

-This arrangement will continue until either parents. r end date of course of medicine or until instructed by

-1

-Date

-Signed Headteacher / SLT member
+Name of school / setting It is agreed that [insert name of child here] will receive [insert quantity and name of medicine here] every day at [insert time medicine to be administered here e.g. lunchtime or afternoon break]. [insert name of child here] will be given / supervised whilst he / she takes their medication by [insert name of staff member here].
+This arrangement will continue until [insert end date of agreement here, e.g. either the end date of the course of medication or until as instructed by parents].
+Date Signed (The Head Teacher / Head of setting / named member of staff)